harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 mempools support a distributed transaction and block relay network.
-All of these benefits are most pronounced when everybody sees all transactions before miners include them in blocks - just like any cache, it is most useful when it's "hot" and must be limited in size to fit in memory.
-This leads us to our first example of mempool
+All of these benefits are most pronounced when everybody sees all transactions before miners include them in blocks - just like any cache, a mempool is most useful when it is "hot" and must be limited in size to fit in memory.
-policy: the concept of transaction feerate.
-Feerate helps nodes guess which transactions are most likely to be confirmed, and helps prevent denial of service attacks by ensuring that users incur some cost in order to use transaction relay.

-Next week's section will dive further into mempool policy including other methods of protecting network resources, assisting in safer soft forks, avoiding denial of service attacks, and more.
+Next week's section will explore the use of incentive compatibility as a metric for keeping the most useful transactions in their mempools.